You are here

 Universities and other organizations using OpenEdX also control the license for their content.
 They may release or redistribute that content in a variety of forms—original, revised, remixed—to multiple audiences without special permissions from a platform owner.
 This flexibility gives educators the freedom to experiment and to greatly expand the reach of their instructional materials.

 Online courses are generating educational data at a historically unprecedented rate and scale.
 By having control over the data collection for Stanford courses delivered on Stanford OpenEdX, our researchers are rapidly accumulating usable knowledge in new data sciences of teaching and learning.
 Stanford faculty and instructional designers can use course data to iteratively improve their teaching and the university’s learning environment more broadly.

 Stanford OpenEdX also facilitates collaboration between Stanford and other institutions in joint efforts to improve education.

 Other Platforms to Choose From

-OpenEdX is one of three platforms VPOL currently supports for delivery of digital course content.
+Stanford OpenEdX is one of three platforms VPOL currently supports for delivery of digital course content.
 The others are Coursera and NovoEd (formerly Venture Lab).
-Stanford University also offers online courses through the Stanford Center for Professional Development, on YouTube and iTunesU.
+Stanford University also offers online courses through the Stanford Center for Professional Development, and makes videos available through YouTube and iTunesU.